Knit hugs into the lives of homeless animals, especially dogs and cats, and offer them chances for better lives with the Snuggles Project

 How You Can Participate in the Snuggles Project

 The Snuggles Project is still going strong today.
 One aspect of the Snuggles Project has remained: the encouragement to donate locally.

 Need knitting guidelines?
-The How You Can Help page offers size guidelines and (minimal) project guidelines.
+The Pattern FAQs page offers size guidelines and (minimal) project guidelines.
 If you need a knitting pattern, they also offer a Pattern Directory for Snuggles.
 (You can find crochet patterns too.)